 One of the most exciting parts of 2017 for me so far has been to see how many nonprofit organizations and foundations are becoming more and more passionate about outcomes measurement.
 My colleagues and I have talked at length about how social good organizations have reached a point of impact – a point in the giving sector’s evolution where organizations are shifting their giving mindset from, “look how much we gave” to “look at what our grant achieved.”
 I see firsthand each day that this trend is seriously catching on.

-Of course, we understand that getting from point A to point B isn’t that simple.
+Of course, we understand that getting from point A to point B isn’t that simple—it requires careful evaluation and planning.
 Each organization is on what we like to call an outcomes journey, where results-focused givers are moving from basic outcomes measurement to a strategic and integrated approach.
 This isn’t a “flip a switch” kind of change.
 And this got me thinking, how can we ensure that organizations don’t feel like they’re facing this outcomes measurement journey alone?

 While it’s true that each social good organization has its own unique starting point when it comes to deepening its approach to tracking and measuring outcomes and impact, this is a journey best taken together.
 Just as one person or organization doesn’t own 100 percent of the work of creating social change, the measurement of the effects of that work should be a collaborative effort.